What We Do

 Joining the Woman’s Club

-- Annual dues are a modest $15.
-Dues support our many events and projects, and entitle members to a significant discount on renting our Clubhouse.
+- A modest, annual individual membership fee supports our many events and projects, and entitles members to a significant discount on renting our Clubhouse.

 - To join the Club, please contact Cynthia Werts at [email protected] or 301-926-1668.